-To ensure that users are referring to the most up to date and current versions of Environmental Protection documents an amendment process has been established.
-This amendment process applies to both text and mapping documents.
-Throughout construction there will be changes and revisions to documents as new information is discovered or document errors are identified.
-Figure 1-1 demonstrates the process of loading amendments into the Environmental Protection Information Management System (EPIMS) so that users are notified of changes and the amendments can be distributed to them through Manitoba Hydro Staff.
+To communicate the most up to date and current versions of Environmental Protection documents an amendment process has been established.
+This amendment process applies to both text (Part 1) and mapping (Part 2) documents.
+Throughout construction there will be changes and revisions to documents, these revisions are a result of errors and omissions or the ongoing adaptive management process to improve environmental protection measures.
+In addition, Manitoba Hydro's Licensing and Environmental Assessment Department must be notified of all field decisions and/or changes to a procedure outlined in the CEnvPP.
+Should an amendment be required, that amendment will be communicated to Manitoba Conservation and Water Stewardship (MCWS) through the Environmental Approvals Branch to determine if MCWS approval is required prior to issuance.
+Figure 1-1 illustrates the document amendment process, including loading amendments into the Environmental Protection Information Management System (EPIMS) so that users are notified of changes and the amendments can be distributed to them through Manitoba Hydro Staff.